 Simple URL builder

-A perfect example of a simple URL builder is our free tracking URL generator on this page or the Campaign URL Builder by Google.
+A perfect example of a simple URL builder is our free URL builder above or the Google Campaign URL Builder.
 You fill out your destination URL and parameters, then generate your link automatically one at a time.

 - It’s free and online.

 - You cannot bulk create UTM codes.